-You’ve most likely seen shipping containers on building sites or being transported on lorries, ships or trains.
-Shipping containers are extremely versatile and can be used for a wide variety of storage and shipping applications.
-Shipping container conversions are also becoming extremely popular, with many individuals and businesses transforming old containers into affordable and eco-friendly buildings.
-Shipping containers are most commonly converted into office buildings, shops, or temporary bars and restaurants.
+You’ve most likely seen containers on building sites or being transported on lorries, ships or trains.
+They are extremely versatile and can be used for a wide variety of storage and shipping applications.
+Conversions are also becoming extremely popular, with many individuals and businesses transforming old units into affordable and eco-friendly buildings.
+Freight boxes are most commonly converted into office buildings, shops, or temporary bars and restaurants.

-Shipping containers have many useful purposes, but do you know how they are made?
-Perhaps you’re curious or just want to gain some insight into how your shipping containers are constructed.
-Below, we are going to discuss the steps involved when manufacturing shipping containers.
+Shipping units have many useful purposes, but do you know how they are made?
+Perhaps you’re curious or just want to gain some insight into how your units are constructed.
+Below, we are going to discuss the steps involved when manufacturing shipping units.

 Step 1: Cutting of steel sheets

-Shipping containers can be made from various materials, but most are constructed from steel.
-Typically, the first step in constructing shipping containers involves steel sheets arriving at a local steel service centre.
+Containers can be made from various materials, but most are constructed from steel.
+Typically, the first step in constructing involves steel sheets arriving at a local steel service centre.
 These are usually delivered in large rolls and need to be de-coiled before being measured and cut to size using specialist equipment.

 Step 2: Surface preparation